 Redeeming miles for free flights and more

-Miles can be used to book free flights, seat upgrades, lounge access, baggage subscriptions and more.
+Miles can be used to book award flights, seat upgrades, lounge access, baggage subscriptions and more.

 You can also redeem your miles for retail gift cards or to download music, movies and TV.
 You can even turn the miles into what United calls "experiences."
 These are tickets to concerts, Broadway shows or sporting events.
 Finally, if you're a foodie, you can redeem your miles for online gift cards to restaurants across the country.